 to the benefit of consumers, business and society.

-What claims are being made for the products?
+What claims are being made for the product?

 What image are they portraying?

-Could companies make the same claims for these
+Could companies make the same claims for this product today?

 Big Question Three

 TOP TEN MOST COMPLAINED ABOUT ADVERTS 2016

 Choose 1 complaint from the top ten, investigate the claim....